-- (2) The following decisions shall not be subject to call-in: - (a) a decision on a regulatory or quasi-judicial function which is subject to a separate appeal mechanism; - (b) a decision which is deemed to be a case of special urgency in accordance with regulation 26 of the 2014 Executive Arrangements Regulations; - (c) a decision where an unreasonable delay could be prejudicial to the council's or the public's interests: - (d) a decision taken by an officer or officers which is not a key decision; - (e) a decision by the executive which serves only to note a report from or the actions of an officer or officers. - (3) No decision shall be subject to call-in more than once for each of the reasons specified in section 41(1) of the 2014 Act.
+- (2) The following decisions shall not be subject to call-in: - (a) a decision which is deemed to be a case of special urgency in accordance with regulation 26 of the 2014 Executive Arrangements Regulations; - (b) a decision where an unreasonable delay could be prejudicial to the council's interests, the public's interests and in urgent situations for emergency responses. - (c) a decision taken by an officer or officers which is not a key decision; - (d) a decision by the executive which serves only to note a report from or the actions of an officer or officers. - (3) No decision shall be subject to call-in more than once for each of the reasons specified in section 41(1) of the 2014 Act.